saleh1312/aws_sagemaker_catsVSdogs/readme.md

 ## 7- edit create_sage_maker_training_job.py file and run it
 this file using boto3 python aws sdk to create sagemaker training job

+## 8- after training u will see artifacts in outs folder inside the bucket